-Pattern Analysis-based Self-Organizing Map
+Pattern Analysis using Self-Organizing Map

-A self-organizing map is an artificial neural network technique that simultaneously performs dimension reduction and clustering (Kohonen, T. (1990)).
-When using this technique, many nodes contained in the high-dimensional data are clustered through competition, and based on the winning node that emerges through competition, the learning results that preserve similarity as much as possible in the reduced dimensions are obtained.
-This principle is illustrated in Fig. 4.
+A self-organizing map is an artificial neural network technique that simultaneously performs dimension reduction and clustering [19].
+With this technique, numerous nodes in high-dimensional data are clustered through competition.
+Based on the winning node that emerges from this competition, the learning results that preserve similarity as much as possible in the reduced dimensions are obtained.
+This principle is illustrated in Figure 4.